maziac/DeZog/documentation/UnitTests.md

 At best you copy a working configuration, change its name (to e.g. "Unit Tests") and change/add a few properties:
 - the property 'unitTests' need to be added and set to true.
 If you like you can have several unit test configurations in one launch.json.
 - the property 'topOfStack' is not required and ignored if set.
 Instead an own stack (with default size of 50 words) is used.
 - 'startAutomatically': The default is false for unit tests.
-I.e. if you run a unit test in debug mode it will automatically break at the start of the tests.
-I.e. it will stop at the start of the first test.
+I.e. if you run a unit test in debug mode it will automatically break at the start of each test.
 If you like you can set this set this to true, but then you need to set a breakpoint inside your unit test if you debug it otherwise the unit test will be finished before you can see anything in the debugger.
 - You need not enable WPMEM, ASSERTION or LOGPOINT.
 They are automatically enabled for unit tests.
 - You must remove any occurrence of 'execAddr' because it is superfluous.
 For unit tests the addresses of the labels are calculated automatically and the PC (program counter) is set accordingly.